 If you would like to organise online (or in-person or blended) Sphere training for your colleagues or partners, select your perfect training team from among our community of listed trainers.

-The online training package is currently available in English.
-Localised Spanish, Arabic and French versions will be released later this year following further consultations and peer reviews with our Spanish, Arabic and French-speaking trainers.
+The online training package is currently available in English and Spanish.
+Localised Arabic and French versions will be released later this year following further consultations and peer reviews with our Arabic and French-speaking trainers.